astronomer/docs/archived_software_docs/version-0.27/cli-reference.md

 │   └── example-dag.py # An example DAG that comes with the initialized project
-├── Dockerfile # For Astronomer's Docker image and runtime overrides ├── include # For any other files you'd like to include ├── plugins # For any custom or community Airflow plugins ├── airflow_settings.yaml # For your Airflow Connections, Variables and Pools (local only) ├── packages.txt # For OS-level packages
+├── Dockerfile # For Astronomer's Docker image and runtime overrides ├── include # For any other files you'd like to include ├── plugins # For any custom or community Apache Airflow® plugins ├── airflow_settings.yaml # For your Airflow Connections, Variables and Pools (local only) ├── packages.txt # For OS-level packages
 └── requirements.txt # For any Python packages